Alexander-Kahanek/trump_nickname_gen/README.md

 + 2_character.nn.gen.ipynb
   - This notebook was the first attempt at training the model, using a character based approach.
-  - This character based approach did not have goo results, and thus a word based model was created.
+  - This character based approach did not have good results, and thus a word based model was created.

 + 3_word.nn.gen.ipynb
   - This notebook is the creation of the word based approach to nickname generation.